 - Dengue fever & Chikungunya: there are cases reported each year.
 There’s not much you can do once ill so it’s best to always use mosquito repellent as a preventative measure.

 - Dogs: islanders LOVE their wild dogs, and nearly every household seems to have at least one.
 Be very careful when entering driveways to ask for directions.
 If you see a pack of dogs coming at you, just walk away quickly and with confidence.
-Threatening with a rock or a coconut branch can help solving the issue quickly.
+Threatening with a rock or a coconut branch can help solve the issue quickly.

 - Eating out: when in doubt, always choose a place where a refrigerator can clearly be seen.